 Here, people mostly speak in the Tibetan language.
 The town is approximately 2,306, 3,129, 1,400, and 3,356 km away from Delhi, Mumbai, Kolkata, and Banglore in that order.

 By Air.
-From Tawang, the nearest airport is Tezpur Airport aka Salonibari Airport which is situated at a distance of 387 kilometers.
+From Tawang, the nearest airport is Tezpur Airport aka Salonibari Airport which is situated at a distance of 387 kilometres.
 The airport majorly connects two cities of India namely Kolkata and Guwahati.

 You can take a flight to the international airport of Guwahati also which is known as Lokpriya Gopinath Bordoloi International Airport.
-It is 480 kilometers from the town and is well-connected to the major cities of India and abroad.
+It is 480 kilometres from the town and is well-connected to the major cities of India and abroad.

 By Road.
 Although road journey to Tawang can be a bit tiring, the beauty you would find on your way would certainly make all the driving worth it.
 The biggest city near Tawang is Guwahati which is 156 km if you take NH13.